sascha-nabrotzky/sascha-nabrotzky.github.io/README.md

 # sascha-nabrotzky.github.io

-I´m a Front End Webdeveloper and this is my new Website and Playground createt in React/Gatsby.
+I´m a Front End Webdeveloper and this is my new Website and Playground created in React/Gatsby.